HIV/AIDS Research Mentoring

 The Partnership/Mentorship program of the Developmental Core of the Penn CFAR is dedicated to providing short-term mentorship for applicants to the CFAR Developmental Core Pilot Awards Program.
 The program is designed to assist both faculty applicants and union non-faculty applying for Mentored Research Scholar Awards in launching a successful career as independent investigators in HIV-related research.

 All individuals who receive funding are linked with a senior CFAR investigator carefully chosen by Drs.
-Tebas and Montaner.
+Lowenthal and O'Doherty.
 This partnership/mentorship complements traditional mentoring provided by the direct scientific supervisor of the applicant and lasts for 18 months, or until first NIH grant submission.
 Mentoring is also available and strongly encouraged for applicants whose pilot projects were not funded.

-All partners/mentors are experienced CFAR faculty familiar with the CFAR of the University of Pennsylvania and the services available in its cores.
+All partners/mentors are experienced CFAR faculty familiar with the Penn CFAR and the services available in its cores.
 They are recognized and mature scientists who are highly respected in both the local and international scientific community with clear records of accomplishment in research as well as in training graduate students and postdoctoral fellows.
 Non-CFAR senior faculty may also be selected if their expertise supports the successful completion of the pilot project.

-The Developmental Core also sponsors workshops for junior investigators and awardees.
-The Pilot Pre-Application Workshop helps new investigators familiarize themselves with the CFAR cores and services.
-Pilot Feedback Talks provide a venue for junior investigators to prepare, rehearse, and present their scientific work for open feedback from their peers and other members of the CFAR community.
+The Developmental Core also sponsors opportunities for junior investigators and awardees.
+These Pilot Feedback Talks provide a venue for junior investigators to prepare, rehearse, and present their scientific work for open feedback from their peers and other members of the CFAR community.

 - Faculty Partnership/Mentoring Plan